Property Tax

 City Hall

-Learn more about tax regulations, tax exemptions, and City of Medicine Hat processes.
+Learn more about tax regulations, tax exemptions, and where your tax dollars go.

 a man using a calculator